Phenomenal-Cat/PsychToolbar/NTB_Docs/source/NIF-Toolbar.rst

 Basic Overview
 ================

-The NIF Toolbar is flexibly designed, so as to be of use to both novice and experienced neurobehavioral researchers.
+The NIF Toolbar is flexibly designed to be of benefit to both novice and experienced researchers.
 For the novice with little programming experience, the NIF Toolbar's graphic environment offers an intuitive way of getting simple visual experiments up and running quickly.
 For this purpose, a series of commonly used experimental templates are provided, including:

 * Eye-tracker calibration
 * Presentation of static images (e.g. fMRI 'face patch localizer')